cogini/codebuild-pelican-example/README.md

 Before running commands, you need to install the Pelican libraries and set up your environment.

+You can do this by running:

+    make install

+That does the following:

 # Set up pelican

 Create a Python virtualenv and install the dependencies into it.